Feature flag management

 Teams create feature flags, also known as feature toggles or feature switches, and wrap them around specific code paths.

 Each flag check returns a value that determines whether a given feature is enabled, disabled, or exposed to a subset of users.
-These checks often evaluate attributes like environment, account, or user context.
+These checks often evaluate attributes, such as environment, account, or user context.

-A feature flag management tool lets teams configure flags outside the codebase through configuration files, environment variables, or a centralized flag platform.
+A feature flag management tool lets teams configure feature flags outside the codebase through configuration files or a centralized platform.

 This approach supports safer software releases and the ability to deploy features through progressive delivery.